totvs/cjose/README.md

     ./configure CFLAGS="-I/usr/local/include"

-### Configure can't find the json-c library.

-This has been seen on Mac OSX 10.9 when jose-c has been installed via brew.
-A solution is to explicitly include the json-c directory in the configure
-command:

-    ./configure --with-json-c=/usr/local/Cellar/json-c/0.12

-### Make fails due to many OpenSSL functions being "deprecated".
+### Make fails due to many OpenSSL functions being "deprecated" or missing.

-This has been seen on Mac OSX 10.9 when openssl 1.0.1h has been installed via brew.
+This has been seen on Mac OSX 10.9 when openssl 1.0.1h or newer has been installed via brew.
 A solution is to explicitly include the openssl directory in the configure command:

+    ./configure --with-openssl=/usr/local/opt/openssl

+### Make fails due to json_* functions missing.

+This has been seen on Mac OSX 10.9 when Jansson has been installed via brew.
+A solution is to explicitly include the jansson directory in the configure command:

-    ./configure --with-openssl=/usr/local/Cellar/openssl/1.0.1h
+    ./configure --with-jansson=/usr/local/opt/jansson

-(This can of course be combined with the "--with-json-c" parameter described above when experiencing both issues).